deigo96/itineris/backend/README.md

 # 🚀 Project Name

-> A short description of your project.
+> A simple application to manage leave requests

 ## 📌 Prerequisites